 Hospitalized Patients: Acute Schizophrenic or Manic States

-IM: 25 mg (1 mL).
+Intramuscular: 25 mg (1 mL).
 If necessary, give additional 25 to 50 mg injection in 1 hour.
-Increase subsequent IM doses gradually over several days–up to 400 mg q4-6h in exceptionally severe cases–until patient is controlled.
+Increase subsequent intramuscular doses gradually over several days–up to 400 mg q4 to 6h in exceptionally severe cases–until patient is controlled.
 Usually the patient becomes quiet and cooperative within 24 to 48 hours and oral doses may be substituted.

-IM: 25 mg (1 mL).
-If no hypotension occurs, give 25 to 50 mg q3-4h prn, until vomiting stops.
+Intramuscular: 25 mg (1 mL).
+If no hypotension occurs, give 25 to 50 mg q3 to 4h prn, until vomiting stops.
 Then switch to oral dosage.

-If symptoms persist for 2-3 days after trial with oral therapy, give 25 to 50 mg (1-2 mL) IM.
-Should symptoms persist, use slow IV infusion with patient flat in bed: 25 to 50 mg (1-2 mL) in 500 to 1000 mL of saline.
+If symptoms persist for 2 to 3 days after trial with oral therapy, give 25 to 50 mg (1 to 2 mL) intramuscularly.
+Should symptoms persist, use slow intravenous infusion with patient flat in bed: 25 to 50 mg (1 to 2 mL) in 500 to 1,000 mL of saline.
 Follow blood pressure closely.

-IM:25 to 50 mg (1-2 mL) given 3 or 4 times daily, usually in conjunction with barbiturates.
+Intramuscular: 25 to 50 mg (1 to 2 mL) given 3 or 4 times daily, usually in conjunction with barbiturates.
 Total doses and frequency of administration must be determined by the patient’s response, starting with low doses and increasing gradually.
-IV: 25 to 50 mg (1-2 mL).
+Intravenous: 25 to 50 mg (1 to 2 mL).
 Dilute to at least 1 mg per mL and administer at a rate of 1 mg per minute.

 Pediatric Patients (6 months to 12 years of age)